 Tendering performance means to offer or attempt to perform the agreement.
 Often a party’s offer or attempt to perform is sufficient to satisfy the condition of performance and obligate the other party’s performance.
 That is, a party cannot avoid her obligation under the contract by failing to accept the other party’s tender of performance.
 One party offering or attempting to perform is a condition to the other party’s obligation to perform.
 Unless a contract states otherwise, the default rules under the UCC and Restatement place conditions on the delivery of services and the delivery of a product by a party to a contract.

-• Restatement Condition of Performance – The Restatement, in contrast to the UCC, requires that a service provider must tender performance before the other party has a duty to pay for those services.
+Restatement Condition of Performance – Simiarly, the Restatement requires that a service provider must tender performance before the other party has a duty to pay for those services.

 In either case, rejecting a party’s tender of performance can constitute a breach of contract if the tender of performance conforms to the requirements of the contract.